ivanmirandastavenuiter/kontollarte-app-mvc-php-bootstrap/README.md

 A control of session is implemented through a class.
 It takes into account whether the session time has expired and extra information, like current user logged or data about galleries.

+Session expires after 15 minutes of user inactivity.
+This is implemented and controlled by the allowAccess() method.

 This is the session class definition:

 ```php